calvinchengyx/dphil_thesis/project_memo/mft_ai_memo.md

 ## Project Memo
 markers: ✅ done; ✔️ ongoing, ❌ not yet; ❓ to-be further discussed

+### 2024-09-12
+- scott server
+    - start a new folder `paper_linked_final` to synchronize all coding files with the overleaf writing project
+    - checked all datasets and synchronized with the writing `section 3 Data`
+    - check experiment `machine learning` and generate results again.

 ### 2024-09-10
 - overleaf writing - section dataset
 - code review - all benchmark and training datasets.
 - todo
       - overleaf experiment section writing - machine translation

 ### 2024-09-09
 - notes